Neilblaze/URL-Dinogame/README.md

 #### Contributing

-If you want to contribute, just create a issue and or PR mentioning the update you want to give towards this :)
+If you want to contribute, just create a issue and or PR mentioning the update which you want to do :)